Jimmy Jeggo

-James Alexander Jeggo (/ˈdʒɛɡoʊ/ JEG-oh; born 12 February 1992) is a professional footballer who plays as a central midfielder for Scottish Premiership club Hibernian.
-Born in Austria, he represents the Australia national team.
+James Alexander Jeggo (/ˈdʒɛɡoʊ/ JEG-oh; born 12 February 1992) is a retired Australian professional soccer player who played as a central midfielder for A-League Men club Melbourne City.
+Born in Austria, he plays for the Australia national team.
 Jeggo moved to Australia as a child, where he started his footballing career in youth football with Green Gully and at the Victorian Institute of Sport before making his professional debut for Melbourne Victory.